Cheapsalsa/Singularity/README.md

 https://youtu.be/vtN9hDAGOEE

 Special thanks to Carlos Hernandez for his work with me during the Game Jam.
 (Shawnee State University GDOS GameJam)

+Requires Pygame to run "cmd pip install Pygame"
+- Note: has currently been left in a development state in favor of the Unity5 reboot "Beyond Critical".